Tenses in english an overview

 - Examples;

 - I eat lunch at noon every day.
-This sentence describes a habit or routine action that occurs regularly.
+This sentence describes a habit or routine action

-- The sun rises in the east.
+resides. - The sun rises in the east.
 This sentence describes a general truth or fact.

 - The cat sits on the windowsill.
-This sentence describes an action that the cat is currently doing.
+This sentence describes an action that the cat is

 - Present continuous tense